sergey-sobolev/stompest/src/core/README.txt

 * and a `failover transport <http://activemq.apache.org/failover-transport-reference.html>`_ URI scheme akin to the one used in ActiveMQ.

-This package is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by `Mozes <http://www.mozes.com/>`_ --- persistent queueing on `ActiveMQ <http://activemq.apache.org/>`_.
-The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (for instance, `Support for repeated header entries in STOMP 1.2 <https://github.com/nikipore/stompest/issues/8>`_) may still require minor changes of the API.

-The package is tested with Python 2.6 and 2.7, Twisted 11.0 and 12.0 (it should work with Twisted 10.1 and higher), and ActiveMQ 5.5.1, 5.6, 5.7, 5.8.
+This package is thoroughly unit tested and production hardened for the functionality used by the current maintainer and by `Mozes <http://www.mozes.com/>`_ --- persistent queueing on `ActiveMQ <http://activemq.apache.org/>`_.
+It is tested with Python 2.6 and 2.7, Twisted 11.0 and 12.0 (it should work with Twisted 10.1 and higher), and ActiveMQ 5.5.1, 5.6, 5.7, 5.8.
 The integration tests also pass against `RabbitMQ <http://www.rabbitmq.com/>`_ 3.0.2 and `Apollo <http://activemq.apache.org/apollo/>`_ 1.5.
 All of these brokers were tested with STOMP protocols 1.0, 1.1, and 1.2 (if applicable).
 Minor enhancements may be required to use this STOMP adapter with other brokers.

 Asynchronous Client
 ===================